andrewgryan/leaflet-html/README.md

 </script>
 ```

-And remember to style the various map container elements with enough size to be visible.
+Remember to style **l-map** elements with display and size settings to make them visible.

 ```css
 l-map {